mptre/pick/tests/README.md

 A test file consist of fields where field names are terminated with `:` and the rest of line is recognized as the corresponding field value.
 Some fields allow multi-line values.
+Everything after `#` and up to the next newline is treated as a comment.

-A trival example:
+A trivial example:

 ```
 description: select the first choice